techcareerhq/tutor-collective/README.md

 * GitHub account / git
 * an IDE like [SublimeText](http://www.sublimetext.com/)

-If you need help getting set up we've attached Setup Instructions.
+If you need help getting set up we've attached [Setup Instructions](https://github.com/techcareerhq/tutor-collective/blob/master/Setup%20Instructions.md).
 If you need additional help please feel free to contact us at my@techcareerhq.com and we will help you get set up.

 ##Contribution Instructions
 We do our best to fully describe the features and bug fixes that need to be implemented.
 If you have any questions about the specifics of a requirement, let us know.
-To contribute we suggest you fork and send pull requests and instructions of how to do this can be found [here]( [info here](https://help.github.com/articles/fork-a-repo).
+To contribute we suggest you fork and send pull requests and instructions of how to do this can be found [here](https://help.github.com/articles/fork-a-repo)

 1. Fork our branch
 2. Clone our branch